Advice to a New NLP Coach

 Great!
 We’ll make that a TASK.
 What else?

-So, then, I imagine these really pretty file folders with flowers and every one is labelled with my clients names using a label-maker and I have the ones I need on my desk and I have an Inbox for the beginning of the day and an Outbox for the end of the day and I get up and walk over and put the files away.
+So, then, I imagine these really pretty file folders with flowers.
+And, every one is labelled with my clients names using a label-maker.
+I have the ones I need on my desk.
+I have an Inbox for the beginning of the day and an Outbox for the end of the day.
+And at the end of the day, I get up and walk over and put the files away.

 Wow!
 That’s really specific!
 Awesome!
 Do you have a label-maker and pretty file folders and an Inbox/Outbox?